Uzbekistan: "Chimgan Mountains"

 Dear Family and Friends,

-In addition to “Tip the Stew,” * my friend Elias offered me a second piece of advice: “In the early morning, drive to the Chimgan area.”
-The first piece of advice worked well, so when I returned to Tashkent from Nukus, I also followed the second.
+My friend Elias offered me a good piece of advice: “In the early morning, drive to the Chimgan area.”

 The Chimgan area is about an hour’s drive northeast of Tashkent .
 The mountains are not so high, but in the distance there are a few rugged snow-capped peaks.
 And in this eastern province of Uzbekistan , everything is green.
 Green grass, green trees, green farmlands, green mountain sides.